gardr/host/README.md

 	$ npm test

 When working with the code you can use karma and grunt to get continuous feedback on your tests.
-Make sure you have `./node_modules/.bin` in your path, or install karma globally.

-	$ karma start
+	$ npm run watch

 ## Logging